 Always in a progressive economy some industries are growing and some are shrinking.
 In a free economy, the impersonal forces of the market guide these necessary and beneficial adjustments in the pattern of production in response to changes in technology and consumer demands.
 Protectionism partially replaces market forces by shifting competition into the political arena.
-Control 'Protection or Free Trade, p.
-37. over government policy becomes important to various economic interest groups.
+Control over government policy becomes important to various economic interest groups.